Have you heard of the Whole 30 Diet?

-However, life is too short to miss out on all of its sweet goodness – I like having a treat now and then.
+However, life is too short to miss out on all of its sweet goodness – I enjoy having a treat now and then.

 If you’d like to learn more about the benefits of Whole 30, I invite you to buy the book through our Amazon affiliate link.

 You’ll get Amazon’s great prices without paying a penny more.
-We’ll get a few cents commission which will help us continue to get out the Rebel Retirement message.
+We’ll get a few cents commission for which we are grateful.

 A related article you may like: